 Having a healthy breakfast ready to grab and go is a must in our household.
 We leave the house early, and if we don’t grab something fast from the refrigerator or freezer, then it’s guaranteed we will go to the drive-thru, which is not good for our budget or waistline.

 For this reason, I make it a priority to keep our freezer stocked with a variety of breakfast items.
-Our favorites include baked oatmeal cups, overnight oats, steel-cut oatmeal, frozen smoothie kits, egg bakes, frozen breakfast sandwiches, and these freezer breakfast burritos.
+Our favorites include baked oatmeal cups, overnight oats, steel-cut oatmeal, frozen smoothie kits, sausage egg muffins, frozen breakfast sandwiches, and these freezer breakfast burritos.

 Reasons you’ll love this recipe